DurableDrupal/durabledrupallean/manuscript/C1-inception.md

 ## Summary

 In this chapter we've gotten a glimpse of what it's like for a team to dive into a new project using DurableDrupal Lean.
 We've seen how the Kanban Board can be used to get started by planning a prototype on the basis of an initial MVP vision.
-In the next chapter we'll get a detailed close-up of each job of work deemed essential for the realization of that prototype.
+In the next chapter we'll get a detailed close-up of each job of work as it gets done for the realization of that prototype.